Another Theory of Evolution

 I think there was room, waiting for a theory in this regard.
 And I also think, it happened to get filled by the very first theory, which turned out to be a brilliant one, though not right.
 And I think its brilliance effectively stopped further research.

 Let facts speak for themselves.
 There was neither a sign that necessitated man to evolve, particularly in physical appearance, nor was there another one, that showed partially evolved ones.
-But there were enough signs, which showed everyone nurturing a constantly evolving set of priorities that greatly influence the way the life progress, for one and all.
+But there were enough signs, which showed everyone nurturing a constantly evolving set of priorities that greatly influence the way the life continues to progress, for one and all.
 We call it by the noun lifestyle, which is nothing but the aggregate of such a set of preferences.
-So, though in reality, more than humans, human lifestyle is the one which is evolving, and since we noticed the former, differences in appearance took better of us, prompting one to come up with a theory.
+So, in reality, more than the human, it is the human lifestyle that is evolving.
+But, since we could easily notice the former, differences in appearance took better of us.
+And when we came up with a theory, it overlooked the changing life style, though obvious, and caught on the changes in appearance, though marginal.

 I think it happened thus because of this difficulty.
 Far too many aspects related to our lifestyle show signs of gradual change.
-That can lead to many variables involved in the examination, and can make the study on the mechanism of its evolution, an impossible one.
-We surmounted this difficulty, when our lifestyle came to be acknowledged as a complex stuff.
+That can lead to many variables involved in its examination, making the study of its evolution, an impossible one.
+We surmounted this difficulty, when our lifestyle came to be acknowledged as a complex stuff, which effectively divided it to many streams, each becoming an area of specialization in itself.
+Many of these adorning intellectually demanding positions as faculties of knowledge.
 And the complexity is on the increase, perhaps in a haphazard manner, that too without any worthwhile contribution from us to simplify the same.
 On the contrary, it is our input that makes our life pleasant everywhere else, like agriculture, or technology.
-(We take pride in the fact that our life is complex, as well as belittling other forms for a life of simplicity and ease!)
+(We take pride in the fact that our life is complex, as well as belittle the life of all other forms for its simplicity and ease!)
 Also, we are always ready to make any alterations to whatever is our way of doing things currently, just to make our life more pleasant.
 That is, we agree to make any changes anywhere else, just to enable us to continue with our current lifestyle.
 Why is that, in spite of the admirable progress we make in all spheres of life, like technology and medicine, human life does not flow smoothly?

 In fact, God is a unique idea, which, while dictating and controlling all that we think or do, splendidly supports itself.
 One can see it evolving every day, when our current idea about God shapes itself to keep in pace with new developments, especially in science, while simultaneously and silently altering our appreciation of all things.
 (All this happens on the quiet.
 The moment a theory or observation that is likely to cast a shadow on the existing idea of God, becomes rather indisputable, the very idea of God turns a little in the abstract, just enough to circumvent or nullify the effects of such a theory.)